wayneluke/vB5-Manual/doc_generators/ReadMe.md

 ## Available Generators

-- Settings (options.php): Generates an article page for each Setting Group in the system.
-Inside the page, each setting is documented with examples.
+- Settings (options.php): Generates an article page for each Setting Group in the system. nside the page, each setting is documented with examples.
 Groups and Options will be listed by display value in the manual.

 - Style Variables (stylevars.php): Generates an article page for each Stylevar group in